 - Make sure to lock your vehicle, including doors and trunk, when you’re not using it.
 Keep keys and remote entry fobs out of children’s sight and reach.

 - If your child is missing, get help and check swimming pools, vehicles and trunks.
 If a child is locked in a car, get him or her out as quickly as possible and dial 911 immediately.
 Emergency personnel are trained to evaluate and check for signs of heatstroke.

 - Teach kids that trunks are for transporting cargo and are not safe places to play.

 - Show older kids how to locate and use the emergency trunk release found in cars manufactured after Sept.
 1, 2001.
-Very young children may not have the strength or ability to open the release bar.
+Young children will not have the strength or ability to open the release bar.

-- Keep rear fold-down seats closed to help prevent kids from climbing into the trunk from inside your car.
+- Keep rear fold-down seats closed to help prevent kids from climbing into the trunk from an unlocked car.

 - Talk to neighbors about keeping their vehicles locked.